dji-sdk/Payload-SDK/README.md

 ## Latest Release

-The latest release version of PSDK is 3.10.0.
+The latest release version of PSDK is 3.11.0.
 This version of Payload SDK mainly add some new features support and fixed some bugs.
 Please refer to the release notes for detailed changes list.

-* Supports Matrice 4T/4E models
+* Supports Matrice 4TD/4D models
-* Supports DJI SDK Certified Chip (DJI SDK CC).

 ## License